virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

 - Check order of `v-bind="{ ...$attrs }"`, see https://v3-migration.vuejs.org/breaking-changes/v-bind.html#_3-x-syntax the behaviour to Vue2 has changed.
 - Remove `customClasses`.
 In vue3 class can be passed to a child element by `:class="$attrs.class"`
 - replace `<VcsRadioGrid>` with `<VcsRadio inline labelPosition="top" class="d-flex justify-center">`
+- Update headers array of tables.
+Change header items `text` key to `title`.
+- Check table properties:
+  - `item-key` is removed
+  - `single-select` is removed, use `select-strategy` with value 'single' instead.
+  - `selectable-key` is renamed to `item-selectable`.

 # Troubleshooting & Solutions